jbredwards/Fluidlogged-API/README.md

 }
 ```

-##### Remember to have either the spongeforge mixin library (ver 0.7 or greater) in your workspace or a mod that supplies it to have this work properly
+##### Any mods using versions 1.8.0+ as a dependancy must make sure they're using stable_39 mappings for this mod to work properly in a deobfuscated enviornment!

 ##### View the [wiki](https://github.com/jbredwards/Fluidlogged-API/wiki) for more info. (currently wip)